 Item 33: Consider making library code no_std compatible

-Rust comes with a standard library called std, which includes code for a wide variety of common tasks, from standard data structures to networking, from multi-threading support to file I/O. For convenience, many of the items from std are automatically imported into your program, via the prelude: a set of common use statements.
+Rust comes with a standard library called std, which includes code for a wide variety of common tasks, from standard data structures to networking, from multithreading support to file I/O. For convenience, several of the items from std are automatically imported into your program, via the prelude: a set of common use statements that make common types available without needing to use their full names (e.g., Vec rather than std::vec::Vec).

 Rust also supports building code for environments where it's not possible to provide this full standard library, such as bootloaders, firmware, or embedded platforms in general.
 Crates indicate that they should be built in this way by including the #![no_std] crate-level attribute at the top of src/lib.rs.

 However, this Item is specifically about no_std support in library code.
-The difficulties of making a no_std binary are beyond this text, so the focus here is how to make sure that library code is available for those poor souls who work in such a minimal environment.
+The difficulties of making a no_std binary are beyond this text,1 so the focus here is how to make sure that library code is available for those poor souls who do have to work in such a minimal environment.

 core

-The different names for these fundamental types starts with core::, indicating that they come from the core library, a standard library that's available even in the most no_std of environments.
-These core:: types behave exactly the same as the equivalent std:: types, because they're actually the same types – in each case, the std:: version is just a re-export of the underlying core:: type.
+The different names for these fundamental types start with core::, indicating that they come from the core library, a standard library that's available even in the most no_std of environments.
+These core:: types behave exactly the same as the equivalent std:: types, because they're actually the same types—in each case, the std:: version is just a re-export of the underlying core:: type.

-This means that there's an easy way to tell if a std:: item is available in no_std environment: visit the doc.rust-lang.org page for the std item you're interested in, and follow the "source" link (at the top-right).
-If that takes you to a src/core/... location, then the item is available under no_std via core::.
+This means that there's a quick and dirty way to tell if a std:: item is available in a no_std environment: visit the doc.rust-lang.org page for the std item you're interested in and follow the "source" link (at the top right).2 If that takes you to a src/core/... location, then the item is available under no_std via core::.

 In practice, relying purely on core is too limiting for many environments, even no_std ones.
-This is because a core1 constraint of core is that it performs no heap allocation.
+A core (pun intended) constraint of core is that it performs no heap allocation.

-Although Rust excels at putting items on the stack, and safely tracking the corresponding lifetimes (Item 14), this restriction still means that that standard data structures – vectors, maps, sets – can't be provided, because they need to allocate heap space for their contents.
+Although Rust excels at putting items on the stack and safely tracking the corresponding lifetimes (Item 14), this restriction still means that standard data structures—vectors, maps, sets—can't be provided, because they need to allocate heap space for their contents.
 In turn, this also drastically reduces the number of available crates that work in this environment.

 alloc

-As with core, these alloc variants are actually the same types under the covers; for example, following the source link from the documentation for std::vec::Vec leads to a src/alloc/... location.
+As with core, these alloc variants are actually the same types under the covers.
+For example, the real name of std::vec::Vec is actually alloc::vec::Vec.

-A no_std Rust crate needs to explicitly opt-in to the use of alloc, by adding an extern crate alloc; declaration2 to src/lib.rs:
+A no_std Rust crate needs to explicitly opt in to the use of alloc, by adding an extern crate alloc; declaration to src/lib.rs:3

 //!
 My `no_std` compatible crate.